 Pellets with a smooth ogive and NO step shoulder can also be swaged using two different methods (in addition to the two different presses depending on caliber).

-A second method uses a PF-1-SB or PF-1-HB version of the standard PF-1-S or PF-1-H point form die.
-This "B" version does it all in one stroke!
+A second method uses a PF-1-SP or PF-1-HP version of the standard PF-1-S or PF-1-H point form die.
+This "P" version does it all in one stroke!
+It is the same die as the PF-1-SB or PF-1-HB but more specific to making air gun projectiles.
 It has bleed holes to extrude surplus lead and adjust the weight, it forms the base and the nose at the same time as it expands the core of lead to full diameter, and it has a pressure sealing, honed ejector punch fitted to a precisely sized ejection pin hole in the die.

 This pressure sealing ejector must be synchronized in length to the precise depth of the die cavity, which will vary slightly with the hand lapped die cavity in each die.
 A number marked on the die and on the punch head specifies the exact length, so that the die maker can replace the punch or the die without having to receive the old one back for measurement and syncronizing (which means adjusting the punch length so it comes exactly flush with the end of the die cavity).